 Nordic Museum – this is the place where you can learn and understand the Swedish way of living since ancient times to nowadays.
 The museum is huge and stunning, definitely a place to visit in Stockholm.
 There are different exhibitions happening in the Nordic Museum, you can choose one or visit them all.

-ABBA Museum – a great place to visit in Stockholm if you want to mix history and fun, or if you are big fan of the Swedish band.
-The Abba Museum is not only a place to see the costumes and the memorabilia, the museum is all about experience, to the point that you can record your own ABBA music.
+ABBA Museum – a great place to visit in Stockholm if you want to mix history and fun, or if you are a big fan of the Swedish band.
+The Abba Museum is not only a place to see the costumes and the memorabilia, the museum is all about the experience, to the point that you can record your own ABBA music.

 Apart from the museums, at Djurgårdsslätten you ride a bike, a walk or just sit and relax.
 We were so lucky, during our 3 days in Stockholm the sun was shining and the days were beautiful.

 The City Hall is one of the top attractions in Stockholm, the impressive building is one of the symbols of the city.
 Inside there are two famous halls where the Nobel Banquets happen.
 You can admire the building from outside or book a guided tour to discover the history inside.